tdiprima/ML-Python-Projects/docs/Gradient Descent.md

 During training, the algorithm **adjusts** the weights to **minimize the error** between the predicted output and the true output.
 Once training is complete, the weights are fixed and used to make predictions on new, unseen data.

-### oh.  so i don't have to pick the number, the algorithm decides that?

-That's right!

-In machine learning, we let the algorithm figure out the best values for the weights and biases automatically.
+### Okay.

-This is one of the advantages of using machine learning - we don't have to manually choose the weights and biases, which can be time-consuming and error-prone.
-Instead, we give the algorithm some example data and the correct answers, and it learns how to make accurate predictions by adjusting the weights and biases.
+We give the algorithm some example data and the correct answers, and it learns how to make accurate predictions by adjusting the weights and biases.

-This is typically done through a process called **"training,"** where the algorithm iteratively adjusts the weights and biases based on the error between its predictions and the correct answers, until the error is minimized.
+This is typically done through a process called "training," where the algorithm iteratively adjusts the weights and biases based on the error between its predictions and the correct answers, until the error is minimized.
 Once the training is complete, the algorithm has learned the optimal values of the weights and biases, and can use them to make predictions on new, unseen data.

-<scpan style="color:blue">Note: This is because Andrew Ng had us code sh!t from scratch, first, but real-world application is different.
-So I got confused.<span>

-### ok. so weights and biases are related to features?
+### Weights and biases are related to features?

 Yes, that's right!
 Both weights and biases are used to make predictions in machine learning models and are related to the features of the input data.